 Rainbow Getaway Apartments are ideal for families or anyone.
 With cooking facilities in each apartment, it is easy to self-cater.
-There is a playground and solar heated pool too.
+There are a playground and a solar heated pool too.

 Pippies Beachhouse has been operating for years and is a very popular backpackers. they organise backpacker tours to Fraser Island so it’s a great choice.

 Rainbow Beach Holiday Park has camping, caravan sites and lovely cabins to rent.

 Rainbow Beach Holiday Park – dog-friendly cabins.
 This park has been recommended by people travelling with dogs.

 The world’s largest sand island, World Heritage listed and quite simply an all-around fantastic experience for locals and international travellers.
 Fraser Island has so much to offer whether you want to experience the fun of driving along massively long golden beaches, swimming in freshwater lagoons, snorkelling, diving, sand boarding, hiking or just hanging out for a while.
 Dingoes roam the area and are great to see in the wild – but do not feed them or leave food accessible.
 They can be a problem if fed as they will naturally look for more and can become aggressive.